StillNotWorking/LMS-helper-script/cpuspeed/README.md

 When script is loaded it will have a telnet client connected to LMS Command Line Interface (CLI).
 Where it subscribe to play, pause messages associated with a given player.
 When Squeezelite is playing the CPU scaling governor are changed to ´performance´ (max speed).
 When status are pause scaling governor switch back to default ´ondemand´
 ### Why would we want to use it?
 If you believe stable CPU speed can impact audio quality this daemon give you the option to lock CPU to high speed only when audio is playing.
-And then fall back tok ´ondemand´ saving energy and add longevity to the RPi.
+And then fall back tok ´ondemand´ saving energy and add longevity to the RPi when the music stop.
 ### How to install
 Python need the ´telnetlib3´ client to function.